What is Medicare Assignment?

 You may still have to pay a Medicare deductible and coinsurance, but your provider will have to submit a claim to Medicare directly and wait for payment before passing any share of the costs onto you.
 Doctors who accept Medicare assignment cannot charge you to submit these claims.

-How do I know if a Provider Accepts Medicare Assignments?
+How Do I Know if a Provider Accepts Medicare Assignment?

 There are a few levels of commitment when it comes to Medicare assignment.